-A contemporary self-catering retreat tucked in the jungle
+A contemporary self-catering jungle retreat, Hiriketiya

 Make yourself at home in a luxury family apartment, hidden footsteps from a paradise horseshoe bay.
 Ride the mellow beach break and point break, tuck into Sri Lankan cuisine and Buddha Bowls with your toes in the sand, then relax and rejuvenate in a chic apartment with a swimming pool and self-catering facilities.